 Patients should also avoid brushing with a toothbrush during this period since that can upset the extraction site.
 They can start brushing with toothpaste after a few days have passed.
 Patients must try to avoid brushing near the tooth extraction site.

 Soft & Liquid Foods

 Patients should intake liquid and soft foods for the first week after undergoing tooth extraction.
 Soft foods and liquids are less likely to remove the clot that develops in the socket or irritate the area.
 Patients should also avoid hot or spicy foods that trouble the extraction site.

 Patients can usually begin eating regular food once a week has passed, but they should still avoid foods with little bits that can get trapped inside the tooth’s socket.
 Most of the pain induced by the procedure should be gone at that point.
 New tissues will develop and fill up the extracted tooth’s socket over the next few months.

 An extraction maybe is what you require to contain an extreme health issue like an infection that spreads to other parts of the body.
-If you have a severe toothache, badly damaged tooth or your tooth is beyond repair it is the sign that you need a tooth extraction in Twin Falls, Idaho.
+If you have a severe toothache, a badly damaged tooth, or your tooth is beyond repair it is a sign that you need a tooth extraction.
 Contact us to book your appointment & meet us at our dental office in Twin Falls.